-One immediate problem encountered with the lions was that when they were released from their cages, they found the arena so hot, they'd immediately retreat back into their cages to cool down.
+One immediate problem encountered with the lions was that when they were released from their cages, they found the arena so hot they'd immediately retreat back into their cages under the stands.
 Director Mervyn LeRoy overcame this problem by having several costumes stuffed with raw meat and strewn around the ground.
 This made them appear to audiences to be "people", and the raw meat attracted the lions, who "attacked" and devoured them.

 Nero remarks on the idea of creating an experience in order to gain inspiration, and complains that for his "conflagration", he has not yet seen a burning city.
 Petronius replies; "A burning city?
 That would be carrying art for art's sake too far".
 "Art for Art's Sake" is the English translation of "Ars Gratia Artis", which is the motto of MGM, the studio that produced and released this film.